duke-malaria-collaboratory/BRAVA/README.md

 BF10_AMA_1.fastq.gz
 ```

-`trim_and_filter` should produce a haplotype_output in the {out} folder that contains one file, `{target}_trimAndFilterTable`, which summarizes read trimming and filtering.
+`trim_and_filter` should produce a haplotype_output directory in the {target}/{out} folder that contains a summary for read trimming and filtering for each q value (which can be changed in the config file), `{target}_{q_values}_trimAndFilterTable`,

-With our small sample, the trimAndFilter table looked like this:
+With our small sample, the AMA trimAndFilter table for a q value of 2 looked like this:

 |                      | reads.in | reads.out |
 |----------------------|----------|-----------|
 | BF1_AMA_1.fastq.gz   | 13072    | 8297      |